Fun Kwanzaa Activities for Kids

 If you celebrate Kwanzaa or just want to learn about the traditions, use these resource links to have fun!

-Kwanzaa is a weeklong celebration that honors African heritage in African-American culture.
-Kwanzaa is a holiday that was first started by Dr. Maulana Karenga in 1966, who was looking for a way to bring together African Americans as a community.
-He took traditions from the African harvest or ‘first fruit’ celebrations and highlighted seven symbols that represent values and concepts reflective of African culture.
-Kwanzaa is observed from December 26th to January 1st, and culminates in gift giving and a big feast.
+Kwanzaa is a weeklong celebration honouring African heritage in African-American culture.
+Created in 1966 by Dr. Maulana Karenga, the holiday was designed to unite African Americans as a community.
+Dr. Karenga drew inspiration from African harvest, or “first fruits,” celebrations and established seven symbols representing values and concepts rooted in African culture.
+Observed from December 26th through January 1st, Kwanzaa culminates in gift-giving and a festive feast.

 THE SEVEN VALUES OF KWANZAA